DanielNieuwoudt/dev-assess/Solution.README.md

 - Separation of concerns, with each layer having distinct responsibilities, making the code base easier to understand and maintain.
 - Flexibility that allows us to make updates to the technology stack without affecting or retesting the core business logic.
 - Improves testability as business logic can be tested independently from the UI and Infrastructure.

+> Side Note: I have added a sprinkle of CQRS, mostly for my own benefit.

 #### Visual Representation